MrTolerant/dns-proxy/README.md

 ## Overview

-Written using Python language proxy forwarding DNS queries over TLS for secure
+Written using Python language proxy forwarding DNS queries over TLS for secure, private communications.
-- private communications.

 It listens on port 53, directing queries to Cloudflare's DoT endpoint (`1.1.1.1:853`)